-7.2 Comparison of Originally Proposed Project Emissions to 1997/1999 SIP Emission Budgets
+7.2 Comparison of Project Emissions to 1997/1999 SIP Emission Budgets

-Originally proposed Project-related NO_x emissions were compared to the total 1997/1999 SIP emission budgets for the Off-Road Equipment source category for the applicable milestone years.
-As illustrated in Table 3 and Table 3a, the originally proposed Project's NO_x emissions are significantly smaller than the NO_x emission inventories for the 1997/1999 SIP Off-Road Equipment source category.
+Project-related $NO{\rm x}$ emissions were compared to the total 1997/1999 SIP emission budgets for the Off-Road Equipment source category for the applicable milestone years.
+As illustrated in Table 3, the Project's NO_x emissions are significantly smaller than the NO_x emission inventories for the 1997/1999 SIP Off-Road Equipment source category.